NyxTheShield/Smashpad-GUI/README.md

 ## Usage

-Simply run the script, select the file you want to compress/decompress and select the respective option!
+Simply run the `Smashpad-GUI.pyw` script, select the file you want to compress/decompress and select the respective option!

 **This script supports the new naming convention for mods:**